Football in Oman

 The Sultan Qaboos Stadium in Oman.

 The sport of football in the country of Oman is run by the Oman Football Association.
 The association administers the national football team as well as the Omani League.
 Football is the most popular sport in the country.
 Approximately 30% of the people in Oman are considered association football fans.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: